haysalselen/praktikum/readme.md

 ### descriptions

 This folder contains the descriptions of the cocktails in markdown files.
-The currently existsing descriptions have the following pattern:
+The currently existing descriptions have the following pattern:

-1. Ingredients: The list of ingredintes of the cocktail.
+1. Ingredients: The list of ingredients of the cocktail.
 2. Description: An extensive description of the cocktail which was generated using the ChatGPT prompt: `Give me a description of the cocktail "Zombie" as it would be displayed in a fancy restaurant`, followed by `Do the same for the cocktail "Caipirinha"` where the name of the cocktail was changed for each cocktail.

-While the information on the webpage is usually static, this approach enables for easy fixes or changes even for non-programmers as they only have to change text in a mostly familiar fashon.
+While the information on the webpage is usually static, this approach enables for easy fixes or changes even for non-programmers as they only have to change text in a mostly familiar fashion.
 Moreover, markdown enables the user to highlight certain parts without the need to learn any HTML, CSS or JavaScript.

 ### images